 Definitely check out my Period Party Podcast episode “The Dangers of Depo” with Dr. Poppy Daniels on the side effects of the Depo Provera shot.

 So, what the heck are you supposed to do?

 Well, it is my belief that you can avoid these methods completely.
 I know this is a scary prospect for many women but I personally think choosing the wrong husband is more terrifying!
-(Yes, that is a side effect of hormonal birth control too – check out that post here).
+(Yes, that is a side effect of hormonal birth control too – read that post here).

-If you need help coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you come off the pill and take back control of your hormones, your body and your life.
-Check out my Ditch Your Birth Control Protocol here.
+If you need help coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you transition off hormonal birth control (the pill (patch, IUD, implant etc) and take back control of your hormones, your body and your life.
+Check out my Ditch Your Birth Control Protocol here!

 I highly recommend a natural birth control method called the Fertility Awareness Method, which I discuss extensively in the Birth Control Protocol.
 This involves observing your cervical fluid and other fertility signs and taking your basal body temperature each morning.
 Using FAM has seriously changed my relationship with my body and has given me an immense amount of data to work with.
 If you want to know more, get your hands on the book Taking Charge of Your Fertility, the definitive guide to natural contraception.
 Also check out my post on Period-tracking apps for how to get tracking.

 - Was this post helpful for you?
 Have you experienced weight gain from your contraceptive?
 Comment below and let me know!

 - Your assignment this week is to share this post on social media or with any woman who might need this information.
 Share buttons below.